docpad-archive/documentation/01-start/04-begin.html.md

 </html>
 ```

-Once you've saved it, if you go to [http://localhost:9778](http://localhost:9778) you'll notice that DocPad has already regenerated your website and you'll see the the page we created above rendered by the browser.
+Once you've saved it, if you open up [http://localhost:9778](http://localhost:9778)  (or refresh if you already had it open) then you'll notice that DocPad has already regenerated your website and you'll see the the page we created above rendered inside the browser.
 Fantastic!